OpenXcom/OpenXcom/README.txt

 For Windows, open OpenXcom.2008.sln in Visual C++ 2008.
+Requires SDL and SDL_gfx in SDL/include/ and SDL/lib/ subfolders.

-Put a copy of X-Com: UFO Defense in a DATA subfolder.
+For Linux, just use "make".
+Requires libsdl and libsdl-gfx packages.

-Requires SDL and SDL_gfx (check the project settings for paths).
+Put a copy of X-Com: UFO Defense in a DATA subfolder for running.